 The types of documents you might need to prove residency are set out in the Annex in the Useful Information section.

-Yes, to continue living and working in the UK all individuals relying on EU free movement rights will need to register by 30 June 2021.
+Yes, to continue living and working in the UK all individuals relying on EU free movement rights will need to register by date of exit or end of agreed transition period.
 The only exceptions to the need to register are as follows:

 Permanent Residence is a status under EU and European Economic Area ("EEA") law, which will not be recognised by the UK after 31 December 2020.

-Yes, to continue living and working in the UK after 31 December 2020, you will need to register by 30 June 2021.
-Those who already hold Permanent Residence in the UK will be able to switch to Settled Status, free of charge, as long as they register by 30 June 2021.
+Yes, to continue living and working in the UK after exit date, you will need to register by the exit date (or end of transition period).
+Those who already hold Permanent Residence in the UK will be able to switch to Settled Status, free of charge, as long as they register by exit date (or end of transition period).
 Holders of Permanent Residence won't need to prove that they have been resident for 5 years.

 These countries are not members of the EU but their citizens currently have the right to free movement.
-The UK Government has stated its intention is to treat nationals of these countries in the same way as EU nationals under the Settled Status scheme.
-The nationals of these countries will be able to apply for settlement when the scheme is fully open by March 2019.
+The nationals of these countries are now able to apply for settlement.

 Where the child is an EU national and they are living in the UK, then they will qualify for pre-Settled or Settled status in their own right.
 Dependants under the age of 21 will qualify for Settled Status as soon as their parent does, even if they have not been resident in the UK for 5 years.